echoings/actions.notify/README.md

 > What if notify format is not suitable for your case?

-Generate a `.echo.actions.notify.js` file in your root project, which is export a async function definition as follow, and set `self_notify` to `true` then **You can handle notify yourself**
+Create a `.echo.actions.notify.js` file in your root project, which is export a async function definition as follow, and set `self_notify` to `true` then **You can handle notify yourself**

 ```javascript
 module.exports = async function notify(